-Interpretation errors.
-Differences in clinical categorization are referred to as “errors”, which are traditionally are split according to their therapeutic implications: Erroneous categorization of true-susceptible isolates as resistant are referred to as “major errors” (ME) leading to unnecessary restriction of therapeutic options, whereas the most serious clinical implications do result from “very major errors” (vME), i.e. categorisation of true-resistant isolates as susceptible, as there is a high likelihood of therapeutic failure.
+Probabilities of methodological misclassification errors.
+Differences in clinical categorization are referred to as “errors”, which are traditionally are split according to their therapeutic implications: Erroneous categorization of true-susceptible isolates as resistant are referred to as “major errors” (ME) leading to unnecessary restriction of therapeutic options, whereas the most serious clinical implications do result from “very major errors” (vME), i.e. categorization of true-resistant isolates as susceptible, as there is a high likelihood of therapeutic failure.

-Model for true and observed inhibition zone diameters.
-Nicolas.

-Forecast probabilities.
-Nicolas.

-Zone of technical uncertainty.
-Nicolas.

-Probabilities for misclassification errors.
-Nicolas.

-Software.
-All computations were performed with the free software R, version 3.2.3 [3].
-The normal mixture model was fitted using the R package mclust, version 5.1 [4].
+Our model allows the calculation of the probabilities of major and very major misclassification errors only as far as they are due to methodological variation.
+In the present work, the probability for a very major methodological error is defined as the probability that the observed diameter Y is above the CBP defining susceptibility while the true diameter X is below the CBP defining resistance.
+Similarly, the probability of a major methodological error is the probability that the strain is classified as resistant based on the observed diameter while it is susceptible according to the true but unknown diameter X.

 Results

 For 14 out of the 18 drugs analyzed, our model predicted ME and vME probabilities in the desirable range, i.e. <0.1% (<1E-03), if current EUCAST CBPs were applied (Table 1).
 For these 14 drugs vME probabilities ranged from 3E-14 to 3E-05, and ME probabilities ranged from 1E-10 to 1E-04.
-The CBPs for all of the 14 drugs displaying error probabilities in the desirable range contained intermediate zones of 3 mm to 6 mm width.
+The CBPs for all of the 14 drugs that displayed error probabilities in the desirable range define intermediate zones of 3 mm to 6 mm width.
 The lowest ME/vME probabilities were calculated for imipenem and meropenem, for which CBPs contain the widest intermediate zones.

 Three drugs displayed ME/vME probabilities higher than the desirable range, i.e. >0.1% (>1E-03), if current EUCAST CBPs were applied, i.e. ampicillin, cefoxitin, and cefuroxime, whereas amoxicillin-clavulanic acid was the only drug for which HOMER predicted ME/vME probabilities that were not acceptable, i.e. >1% (Table 1).

-Calculated ZMUs (97.5% probability level) ranged from 3 mm width in case of tobramycin to 8 mm width in case of meropenem (Table 1).
+Calculated ZMUs ranged from 3 mm width for tobramycin to 8 mm width for meropenem (Table 1).
 The majority of calculated ZMUs resembled the intermediate zones if present in EUCAST CBPs.
 The relative number of isolates that were situated in calculated ZMUs ranged from one-digit percentages (15 out of 18 drugs) over 10% for ceftazidime, 15% for piperacillin-tazobactam up to 41% for amoxicillin-clavulanic acid.
 While for piperacillin-tazobactam the comparably high number of isolates in the ZMU did not result in particularly high ME/vME rates due to the presence of an intermediate zone, the significant part of the total population for amoxicillin-clavulanic acid that was situated in the ZMU lead to unacceptably high ME/vME rates as no intermediate zone is defined by current CBPs.

 Discussion

 In a first step we developed HOMER, a new tool for calculating SIR-classification error rates described in the companion of this article that covers both technical variation as well as biological and epidemiological factors (CIT).
 HOMER estimates the probability that a strain is truly susceptible given an observed diameter that suffers from technical uncertainty.
-The model is based on two assumptions: First, it assumes that the observed diameter is the sum of a true, unknown diameter and a normally distributed error.
-A similar idea has been employed in Refs.
-[5–7] for inhibition zone diameters and in Ref.
-[8,9] for log-transformed MIC measurements.
-Second, we modelled the distribution of the true diameters as a mixture of normal distributions reflecting a common statistical approach.
-In particular, inhibition zone diameters of wild-type isolates are usually modelled as normally distributed, e.g. in the context of setting epidemiological cut-off values [10,11].
-Furthermore, several models based on mixtures of normally distributed components have been suggested to describe the full distribution of log-transformed MIC measurements [5,12,13].